nsmarinro/SignatureView/README.md

-# SignatureView
-Android library with OpenCV 3.4.3 which provides a signature view that obtain the signature of the user with the minimum bounding box

 # Android Library Signature View
 Android library with OpenCV 3.4.3 which provides a signature view that obtain the signature of the user with the minimum bounding box.<br/>
-Signature is returned in bitmap.
+Signature is returned in bitmap.<br/>
+Written in Kotlin

 ## Improvements
 You are free for make any improvement.
 Please share your code.